orley12/AutoMart/README.md

 /api/v1/car/ Create a car sale ad POST
 /api/v1/order/ Create a purchase order POST /api/v1/order/<:order-id>/price Update the price of a purchase order PATCH

-License 💥
-This project is under the MIT LICENSE